Discrete Sovereign Advisory

 POLICY RESEARCH

-We conduct research on economic, energy and security policy topics to help our clients navigate uncertainty and meet their strategic objectives.
+We conduct on the ground research on security, defence and foreign policy positions of governments to help our clients navigate uncertainty and meet their strategic objectives.

 Sample of advisors